bevyengine/rfcs/rfcs/yy-services.md

 ### Network / Connection Errors
 What kind of impossible-to-deliver errors should be supported, and how should they be supported?
-For example, if a service needs to make remote call but no network is available, is `PromiseStatus::Failure(anyhow::Error)` adequate?
+For example, if a service needs to make a remote call but no network is available, is `PromiseStatus::Failure(anyhow::Error)` adequate?
-The `Response` type of the service could be a Result with a user-defined error type, but I think it would be nicer if the `Response` type of the service should only contain domain-specific concerns related to the `Request` and should not care about service pipeline issues.
+The `Response` type of the service could be a `Result` with a user-defined error type, but I think it would be nicer if the `Response` type of the service should only contain domain-specific concerns related to the `Request` and should not care about service pipeline issues.
 Otherwise the `Response` type becomes sensitive to the choice of service middleware (or lack thereof).

 ### Service Progress
 For services that take a long time to finish, a user may want to be able to track the progress that is being made.
 I can think of a few ways to do this:

-* Provide a new type like `Action<Request, Response, Progress>` which mimics the [ROS Action semantics](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html).
+* Provide a different type like `Action<Request, Response, Progress>` which mimics the [ROS Action semantics](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html).
-  * Advantages: Clear semantic distinction from `Service`, which will only provide a Response
+  * Advantages: Clear semantic distinction from `Service` which only provides a Response
   * Disadvantages: A lot of functional duplication with `Service`
 * Add a `Progress` generic to `Service` with a default of `()`, i.e.: `Service<Request, Response, Progress=()>`.
   * Advantages: No functional duplication and easy to ignore the Progress capability if it's not needed